5. Show a Willingness to Change

 I’ve heard ditty “The older you become, the wiser you will be.”
 For the most part, the truth is “The older you grow, the more careful you become.”

-Take a risk.
 It’s almost a guarantee that we will raise the ire of some who are defensive about any tinkering with the church they seem to own.
-Those already here is their “Church family” as they see it, and you don’t want to mess with someone’s church family.
+Those already here are their “Church family” as they see it, and you don’t want to mess with someone’s church family.
 Research, as well as experience, tells us that it’s not possible to be in the family of any sort that is larger than about a dozen.
 Anger that comes from the old guard stems from the fear that they will not be comfortable any longer – which might be partly accurate.
-They want to be part of the group they’ve grown close and the predictability.
+They want to be part of the group they’ve grown close to and predictability.
 As well, they like being a big fish in a little pond.

 If you want to help these folks, smile and show them patience.
 Point them to the fruit that is coming as God opens to people like them who were once new once upon a time.